Terms of the Grant

 - Research Environment

-Prior to application, each applicant must arrange for acceptance at an institution engaged in health care and/or research.
-Evidence of adequate facilities to carry out the proposed project must be submitted.
-Applications involving human or animal subjects must be reviewed and approved by an appropriate institutional committee.
-If this approval cannot be submitted with the application, it must be received at the CPF National Office by April 1, or the application will not be considered.
+Prior to submitting a grant proposal, each applicant must arrange for acceptance at an institution engaged in health care and/or research.
+Adequate facilities to carry out the proposed project must be evident.
+Applications involving human or animal subjects must be reviewed and approved by an appropriate Institutional Review Board (IRB).
 In studies with human subjects, approved patient consent forms should also be submitted with the application.
+If full IRB approval has not been granted before the grant application deadline, proof of pending review must be submitted.
+Final IRB approval must be received by the ACPA National Office two months after the grant application deadline or the proposal will not be considered for award.

 - Relationship to Nominating Institution